 TYPE 2 DIABETES- A BIG PROBLEM FOR EMPLOYERS

-Employers are increasingly interested in programs that can prevent type 2 diabetes in their workforce, in an effort to prevent the costs and complications associated with this preventable disease.
+Employers are increasingly interested in programs that can prevent type 2 diabetes in their workforce, in an effort to avoid future costs and complications associated with this preventable disease.